 The member may elect an unmodified retirement allowance or one of four optional retirement allowances.
 The unmodified option provides the highest monthly benefit and a 60% continuance to an eligible surviving spouse or domestic partner.
 An eligible spouse or partner is one married to or registered with the member one year prior to the effective retirement date.
 Certain surviving spouses or partners may also be eligible if marriage or partnership was at least two years prior to the date of death and the surviving spouse or partner is age 55 or older as of the date of death.
-A member's retirement allowance is irrevocable once elected.
+There are four optional retirement allowances the member may chose.
+Each of the optional retirement allowances requires a reduction in the unmodified retirement allowance in order to allow the member the ability to provide certain benefits to a surviving spouse, domestic partner, or named beneficiary having an insurable interest in the life of the member to a surviving spouse, domestic partner, or named beneficiary having an insurable interest in the life of the member.